Future Students FAQ

 In compliance with current government guidelines, incoming UCC students who have travelled from outside of Ireland will need to restrict their movements for a period of 14 days, depending on your country of origin.
 We recognise that this may be challenging for students, but we will endeavour to support you as much as possible as you complete this safely and comfortably.
 More information is available from the Irish government travel advice website.

-POST- ARRIVAL SYMPTOM TRACKER FOR STUDENTS COMING TO IRELAND FROM COUNTRIES NOT ON IRELAND'S GREEN LIST:
+POST- ARRIVAL SYMPTOM TRACKER FOR STUDENTS COMING TO IRELAND:

-Students arriving in Ireland from overseas from a country that is NOT on Ireland's Green List are required to Restrict their Movements for 14 days commening on their day of arrival.
-Students who are restricting their movements are also required to to complete a daily symptom check for COVID-19 for each day for 14 days commending on their day of arrival.
+Students arriving in Ireland from overseas are required to complete a daily symptom check for COVID-19 for each day for 14 days commending on their day of arrival.

 The Post-Arrival Restricted Movements COVID-19 Symptom Tracker can be accessed here